We are so fortunate to have the highest level of vet care for our rescued horses.

 We have many horses in Oregon that self-trim as they would in the wild living out on our 9000 acre ranch.
 They cover huge distances on a rocky terrain and their feet naturally wear down.
 There are other horses who are easy to handle and we get their feet trimmed regularly with our wonderful farrier team.

 In Malibu our farrier is Santana who comes every 6-7 weeks to check on the horses feet We also always have him come see any new horse we rescue, straight after the vet so that he can follow any instructions she might have for foot care as many rescued horses come in with bad feet.

 He is one of the kindest gentlest and most skilled feet doctors we know.
 He works with horses so beautifully and takes time with care and patience on every horse he handles.

-Santana with beautiful Rhys - all the horses at Malibu stand well for the farrier and are easy to keep trimmed
+Pictured at left is Santana with beautiful Rhys.
+All the horses at Malibu stand well for the farrier and are easy to keep trimmed

-In Oregon we are the only sanctuary I am aware of that has their own farrier on full time staff.
-Tyler Salas knows our horses as he works with them day in and day out throughout the year.
-He constantly is checking feet and trimming or shoeing the riding horses and we are so lucky to have him on the team.
+We are the only sanctuary I am aware of that has two farriers on full-time staff.
+Both Joe and Janelle know our horses as they work with them day in and day out throughout the year.
+They are constantly checking feet and trimming where needed and we are so lucky to have them both on the team.